Get Approved for up to $35,000 in 3 minutes

 As a society we often view bankruptcy as sort of a Scarlet letter that individuals must carry around like a shameful mark of failure.
 But it shouldn’t be that way.
 Bankruptcy can be viewed in a positive light – a clean slate or renewed purpose in one’s life.
 It’s an opportunity to start fresh and chart the course of your financial life in the right direction, like rebuilding your credit score and establishing good credit.

 It’s empowering to have control over your finances again, post-bankruptcy.
 Now, you can begin the journey back to financial health with the kind of credit you need to secure loans and make other big purchases and decisions.
-We’re going to take you through the post-bankruptcy process of rebuilding your credit and how you can get back on track for a loan approval.
+We’re going to take you through the post-bankruptcy process of rebuilding your credit and how you can get back on track for loan approval.

 Although you’ve made the positive step in declaring bankruptcy, giving yourself a fresh start and a new beginning, your immediate access to credit after bankruptcy will be limited.
-There is nothing restricting you from applying for loans and credit cards, but be prepared for a high possibility of rejection.
-And don’t think about concealing your bankruptcy – you are required by law to disclose it; not to mention it will be on your credit rating report.
+There is nothing restricting you from applying for loans and credit cards but be prepared for a high possibility of rejection.
+And don’t think about concealing your bankruptcy – you are required by law to disclose it, not to mention it will be on your credit rating report.

 Believe it or not, having a bankruptcy on your credit report is preferable to having outstanding and delinquent balances, which damage your credit reputation.
 Just make sure your credit report shows $0 balances for those debts and accounts that have been discharged through your bankruptcy.